ShopCompanion/shop-companion/README.md

 Also, "bookmark" products into your own collections with a simple click - while Evrybase will automatically store all associated max-resolution product images for you.
 (And yet more features coming up.)

-As official add-on/extension portal versions may lag behind, "nightly builds" after version updates are usually made available directly from evrybase.com: as [Firefox .xpi](http://www.evrybase.com/shop-companion.xpi) and [Chrome .crx](http://www.evrybase.com/shop-companion.crx).
+As official add-on/extension portal versions may lag behind, "nightly builds" after version updates are usually made available directly from evrybase.com: as [Firefox .xpi](http://www.evrybase.com/shop-companion.xpi) (currently unsigned) and [Chrome .crx](http://www.evrybase.com/shop-companion.crx).

 __Online-Shops the add-on currently supports:__
 * albamoda.de